hersheydoria/sms-activity/README.md

-*Django SMS Application*
+Django SMS Application

 This is a simple Django web application that allows users to send SMS messages using the Vonage SMS API.
 The application includes input validation, the ability to send predefined templates, and scheduling for periodic SMS sending.
-The templates allow users to select common message types (e.g., "Welcome", "Promotions") to streamline the message creation process.
+The templates allow users to select common message types (e.g., "Survey Reminder", "Order Shipped") to streamline the message creation process.

 Features:
 - Send SMS messages to predefined registered phone numbers.